gevans22/gevans22.github.io/_posts/2013-07-1-CartoDB_Import_API_OSX_Service.markdown

 ![Create OSX Automator Service](http://www.galenevans.org/images/OSX_Automater_Service.png)

 Once you have a blank service you need to add the 'Get Selected Finder Items' action that is located within the 'Files & Folders' area of the actions library.
-After the 'Get Selected Finder Items' you will need to add 'Run Shell Script' and have it set 'Pass input' to 'as arugments'.
+After the 'Get Selected Finder Items' you will need to add 'Run Shell Script' and make sure 'Pass input' is set to 'as arugments'.
 ![CartoDB Automator Service](http://www.galenevans.org/images/CartoDB_Upload_Service_in_Automator.png)

 In the script itself you can copy and past the following and add your own CartoDB Username and